 The Group agreed, in principle, that a proactive approach for Suppliers and DNOs to work together on the requirement to contact customers within ten days for a Category B case or Category A case made safe was preferable.

 A member noted that D0150 does not include attempted installs, which can be problematic because the change talks about attempted installs which can include aborted attempts outside of the control of the DNO.
 The Group agreed that a forecast covering both installations and aborted installations would help with planning.
+Following review of the consultation responses the proposer has revised the legal drafting of the change to be based on “actual” meter installations in a quarter rather than attempted.
+This will simplify the calculation as actual meter installation volume can be monitored by counting the number of D0150s that are sent by the meter operator to the distributor.

+The group noted that Electralink already provide a report to the Interventions Working Group which provides the number of smart meters installed by GSP Group area. for each month.

-A member noted that the main problem in meeting the customers’ expectations was an excessively high level of misreporting by Suppliers’ Agents, with one in three Category A reports in one of their areas misreported and one in four Category B reports in another area misreported.
-This level of misreporting is something that Suppliers have some control over and should actively seek to address.
-The member noted that as the proposed change to service levels places a greater obligation upon DNOs, this should be counter-balanced with an obligation upon Suppliers and their Agents to attempt to accurately report Category A and B situations.
-The proposer agreed to update the legal text to introduce an obligation on Suppliers to improve their accuracy in reporting forecasted installs.
+A member stated they believed that the main problem in meeting the customers’ expectations was an excessively high level of misreporting by Suppliers’ Agents, with one in three Category A reports in one of their areas misreported and one in four Category B reports in another area misreported.
+This level of misreporting is something that Suppliers have some control over and should actively seek to address; however, DNO members suggested that Suppliers have complete control.
+The member noted that as the proposed change to service levels places a greater obligation upon DNOs, this should be counter-balanced with an obligation upon Suppliers and their Agents to accurately report Category A and B situations.
+The proposer agreed to consider updating the legal text to introduce an obligation on Suppliers to improve their accuracy in reporting forecasted installs.
+However, upon consideration, it was determined that such an amendment was outside of the original intent DCP 297.

-The Group agreed that company policies to not work on metal clad cut outs should not be reported as a defect.
-The Group suggested that the Meter Operative audits should cover their adherence to the service termination guidance document.
+The Group agreed that where a Meter Operator has a policy to not work on metal clad cut outs, then these should not be reported as a defect.
+Such defects should only be reported as a Category C issue as per the MOCoPA Guidance for Service Termination Issue Reporting.
+The Group suggested that the Meter Operative audits should cover their adherence to the service termination guidance document, which was raised to MOCoPA for consideration.

 The Group discussed whether forecasts should include smart and legacy metering, to which is was noted that this is customer driven rollout so 100% accurate forecasts would not be able to be provided.
 As the New and Replacement Obligations (NRO) come into effect in August 2018, legacy metering work will reduce.
 The Group discussed whether the SLA should only relate to smart metering work.
 It was agreed that this would be unfair towards non-smart meter customers.

+A respondent noted that The legal text as currently drafted means that once the 110% threshold has been exceeded a DNO is released from the service level for all customers.
+At present a DNO is released from its obligations only for interventions beyond the 2% cap.
+The proposer has revised the legal text to only release the DNO from its obligation to meet the SLA for those customers who fall outside of the 2% smart meter installation forecast.